ShunyiChen/autoparts-desktop-app/README.md

 Authors
 =======

-PLAYBOOK HACKS was created by `Shunyi Chen`
+Autoparts-desktop-app was created by `Shunyi Chen`